 Water costs are sometimes included in the rent price.
 But most of the time from what I have seen, water costs are agreed in the contract as a fixed cost per person monthly.
 For example, an apartment may cost €1000/month for rent and €20/person for water.
 If there are 2 people living in that apartment, you will pay a fixed amount of €1000 + €20*2 = €1040 monthly to your landlord.
 Water costs fluctuate from €10 – €30/person/month.

-Personally, I think Finland’s food prices are quite reasonable.
-Of course, it’s more expensive than Vietnam – where I came from.
+Finland’s food price is quite expensive compared to where I come from.
 To have an overview, you can take a look here.

 On average I spend around €250 – €300 for grocery shopping monthly.
 Eating out costs me around €150 – €200 more.
 A tip for eating out in Finland is that most restaurants offer a cheaper lunch price which is around €10 – €15 per dish.
 This is a great deal because for dinner it would cost €5 – €10 more for the same dish.